DCN - User Datagram Protocol

 UDP is suitable protocol for streaming applications such as VoIP, multimedia streaming.

 UDP header is as simple as its function.

 UDP header contains four main parameters:

-Destination Port: This is also 16 bits information, which is used identify application level service on destination machine.
+Destination Port - This 16 bits information, is used identify application level service on destination machine.

-Checksum: This field stores the checksum value generated by the sender before sending.
-IPv4 has this field as optional so when checksum field does not contain any value is made 0 and all its bits are set to zero.
+Checksum - This field stores the checksum value generated by the sender before sending.
+IPv4 has this field as optional so when checksum field does not contain any value it is made 0 and all its bits are set to zero.

-Here are few applications as example, which uses UDP to transmit data:
+Here are few applications where UDP is used to transmit data: